AlainMoretti/cli-wrapper/README.md

 - provide a list of commands to be executed on a remote host
 - comprehensive logging capabilities
 - possibility to use a jump server (a server that sits in between us and the targeted host)
-- storage of common parameters in local templates, with ability to override some of them if needed
+- storage of common parameters in local ciphered files
+- provide a sub procedure to be customized, so it can execute special actions, depending on interaction with remote host

 ##Features that we would need
 - a comprehensive documentation set :-)
-- provide a sub procedure to be customized, so it can execute special actions, depending on interaction with remote host
-- let the user provide optional parameters that could be reused in sub procedure
+- let the user provide their own parameters that could be reused in sub procedure
+- maybe a testing unit...

 ##Platforms known to be compatible
 - Linux Ubuntu, Debian and others for sure but we haven't tested it yet.